Skip To Main Content

 Tribute to Sister School

-As part of the 75th anniversary celebration, Greenbriar School is raising funds for Education for All, an NGO that helps support schools like Spurgeon's Academy, District 28's sister school in Kenya.
-"Jambo" is a song sung by schoolchildren in Kenya and was recommended by Education For All.
-Music teacher Jeremy Bartunek researched the song and found an arrangement suitable for elementary students, he said.
+Music teacher Jeremy Bartunek researched the song and found an arrangement suitable for elementary students.
 The students learned the song in music class and then recorded it in their Greenbriar 'Packs".
-Mr. Bartunek tied it all together by gathering the school in the gym to make an all-school recording then editing in clips of each pack singing it.
+Mr. Bartunek tied it all together by gathering the school in the gym to make an all-school recording, then created a video of each pack singing it.

 The translation is: